 Councils have a significant impact on the lives of all Tasmanians, enabling the economic, social and cultural development of the community, supporting individuals and groups, and providing a wide range of services for the wellbeing of the community.

 Councillors play a vital leadership role, working together to create and implement their community’s vision, strategic direction and the values within which they operate.

 Mayors, Deputy Mayors and Councillors are all elected for four-year terms.
 The West Tamar Council has 9 Councillors including the Mayor and Deputy Mayor who are popularly elected.

 The next Council elections will be held in October 2022.
 Key dates are available on the Tasmanian Electoral Commission website.

-Almost everyone over 18, living, owning or leasing property in a Council area can be eligible to vote.
+Almost everyone over 18, living, owning or leasing property in a Council area is eligible to vote:

 Standing as a candidate